KAGITHALASONU/samplepractice/README.md

 # samplepractice
-This is a sample Practice
+This is a sample Practice.